Scholarships and Honors.

 More than one recipient may be chosen.
 Awards will vary from year to year but may include:

 Application form with signatures of candidate’s advisor and the Associate Dean of Academic Advising

-Application forms are available from the faculty members of the French Department, or you may view and download it online.
+Application forms are available from the faculty members of the French Department.

 April 30 for both the fall and the spring semester, and October 15 if funds are available for spring semester.

 The scholar or scholars will be chosen by the members of the French Department.
 Judith Campbell, Kathryn Stanley’s mother, may assist in the selection process.
 For purposes of determining a student’s financial ability to participate, the Financial Aid Office will be consulted.

 The faculty members will evaluate the candidates on the basis of academic excellence and participation in the Drew community, including the French Department, the French Club and the Francophone House.

 The winner(s) will be notified no later than May 15 for the fall program and no later than the end of the academic year for the following spring program.

 For more information, please call Dr. Marie-Pascale Pieretti at (973) 408-3506.